reeddunkle/reeddunkle.github.io/_posts/2016-04-19-Sublime-Text-2-Ubuntu.md

 - Ubuntu
 ---

-**Note: I was getting this [annoying error](http://stackoverflow.com/questions/23165426/sublime-text-on-ubuntu-14-04-keeps-attempting-to-remove-it) which seems to happen because I am on Ubuntu 14.04.
+**Note**: I was getting this [annoying error](http://stackoverflow.com/questions/23165426/sublime-text-on-ubuntu-14-04-keeps-attempting-to-remove-it) which seems to happen because I am on Ubuntu 14.04.
 Apparently upgrading to Sublime Text 3 will fix it.
 I am now in the process of installing and setting up ST3.
-I’ll post about that I’m sure.**
+I’ll post about that I’m sure.